Clouds

 Girl Out of Time became a time travel story.
 It's also a story about our environment and everyday people making a difference.
 It's about farming, and making, and finding your place in time.
 It's the story of two people, among many, who will help bring about that change.
 This is Anna’s story — a young girl adrift in time, anchored to no place since her parents’ death.
 And, it’s Mara’s story, too — a broken time traveler hiding from the mistakes of her past.

-And, I love time travel stores.
+And, I love time travel stories.
 The loopier, the better.

 And, of course, there have to be aliens.
 Really cool aliens.
 And, funny friends, and wormholes, and alien landscapes, and awesome technology that is actually feasible like anti-gravity, quantum computing, AI, and cloaking devices.
 And, while we’re at it…I’ve always wanted to be able to fly.
 That’s a big part of the story, too.
 Flying.
 Lots of flying.
 Oh, and chase scenes, too.